The Early Years of Jesus, When Known as Issa

 Even Swami Sri Yukteswar Giri, the guru of Yogananda, wrote a study said to have proved that Jesus had lived in India and that his teachings were identical with the Sanatana Dharma which he adopted and preached later.
 That is probably why Paramhansa Yogananda wrote and lectured extensively on the teachings of Jesus.

-Modern scholars have confirmed the story as well.
+Modern scholars have confirmed the story of Issa as well.
 For example, according to James W. Deardorff, a Professor at Oregon State University, Swami Abhedananda was right.

 “The findings of the Hindu monk, Swami Abhedananda, support Notovitch's discovery in practically all respects. ...
 Having learned of Notovitch's find and read his book, he decided to take his own trip to Himis monastery to check it out, which he did in 1922, accompanied by some others, including an expert translator from Leh.
 They persuaded a lama to show them a manuscript containing the Isa verses, which he read to Abhedananda and his interpreter, who then translated them into Bengali.
 The Himis manuscript was in Tibetan; the original was said to have been written in Pali and to exist in the monastery of Marbour near Lhasa, all of which confirms what Notovitch had learned, and indicates that J. Archibald Douglas [a critic and accuser] had either been hoaxed into confirming the conclusions he was looking for, or had engineered such a hoax himself.
 We have much in writing about Abhedananda and who he was, but nothing about this ‘Professor Douglas.’
 Abhedananda wrote his book containing their travelogue and a fresh version of the Isa verses in stages, with the help of an assistant and a later editor; in 1987 it was finally translated into English.”